-Our fellowship is designed to give young leaders meaningful and impactful experience at the heart of Uganda’s education crisis.
-Informed by their experience, alumni of the program (and, over time, their students) will work from inside and outside the education system to affect the fundamental changes necessary to ensure excellent and equitable education for all children in Uganda.
+Our fellowship is designed to give young leaders meaningful and impactful experiences at the heart of Uganda’s education challenge.
+Informed by their experience, alumni of the program (and, over time, their students) will work from inside and outside the education system to affect the fundamental changes necessary to ensure equitable access to quality education for all children in Uganda.

-Post fellowship, our alumni will join a network of like-minded leaders committed to the collective mission of ending education inequity in Uganda.
-We will also support our alumni to build their leadership capacity in whatever career path they choose.
+Post fellowship, our alumni will join a network of like-minded leaders committed to the collective mission of nurturing leaders who are committed to advancing equitable access to quality education in low-income communities.
+We will also support our alumni to build their leadership capacity as educators, social entrepreneurs, and leaders/policymakers.